hctang2000/aoc2021/README.md

-# Advent of Code, December 2021
+Advent of Code, December 2021
-# The code for each day is stored under the dated directory.
+The code for each day is stored under each dated directory.